Introduction to Considera

 Considera

 Considera was started with the intention of making this 'citizen science' approach feasible.
 A programmer from Tallinn enabled the vision of a BD-curious individual from the UK.
 The 'I' on this site is this second person - Mark.
 Hi!
-Talk to me if you like.
+Fancy a chat?

 The rest of the team are people who want to join in from wherever they do their gardening and farming, and independent researchers and thinkers.
 Is that you?
 I hope so.
 Everyone is invited to empower themselves to join in the search for a safe and effective agriculture.